-This service provides a full compliment of psychiatric nursing care to Dorchester and Charleston Clinic clients.
+This service provides a full compliment of psychiatric nursing care to Dorchester and Charleston Clinic patients.
 Registered nurses provide injections, nursing services, and medication monitoring.
 We also have nurses as integrated members of regional teams that provide psychiatric nursing services, medication monitoring, home visits, and other supportive services.

 Dual Diagnosis Programming

-This Dorchester Clinic program is designed to provide group counseling, individual counseling and intensive case management services to clients who are dually diagnosed with substance abuse issues and mental illness.
+This Dorchester Clinic program is designed to provide group counseling, individual counseling and intensive case management services to patients who are dually diagnosed with substance abuse issues and mental illness.
 The program’s goals are to decrease hospitalizations and substance use.

 Assertive Community Treatment (ACT-Like Services)

-Charleston Clinic has two ACT-Like teams that provide a comprehensive array of services to clients who have the most acute symptoms of severe and persistent mental illness.
+Charleston Clinic has two ACT-Like teams that provide a comprehensive array of services to patients who have the most acute symptoms of severe and persistent mental illness.
 Less intensive services have not been effective in meeting their needs.
-These clients are identified with deficiencies in basic daily living skills, safety issues, problems caring for their basic physical needs, and/or maintaining safe and affordable living situations.
+These patients are identified with deficiencies in basic daily living skills, safety issues, problems caring for their basic physical needs, and/or maintaining safe and affordable living situations.
 Substance abuse, incarcerations, homelessness, frequent hospitalizations and emergency room use are all problems this population frequently faces.